Have you been looking for an easy crochet shawl pattern? If so, then you’ll love this pattern!

 I created a free stitch chart for this pattern for those that may want one as a companion to the written design.
 Plus, sometimes just seeing the stitches written out helps to get the design completed.

-The Yarn That’s Perfect for a Crochet Granny Shawl
+The Yarn for a Crochet Granny Shawl

 For this crochet shawl, I used Touch of Alpaca Yarn from Lion Brand.
-It is a 90% acrylic yarn & 10% Alpaca fiber hence the name touch of alpaca!
-This yarn is warm, incredibly soft, and the best part is that it is hypoallergenic!
+It is a 90% acrylic yarn & 10% Alpaca fiber, hence the name touch of alpaca!

-Once you work this up, you will see just how amazing it is and how the fiber drapes beautifully!
-PS: Taupe is the first color listed and is what I used for this granny shawl!
+Once you work this up, you will see just how amazing it is, how the fiber drapes beautifully and how it shows the beautiful texture details of the stitches!

 Ready to Get Started on This Simple Granny Shawl?

-Keep on scrolling down to find the granny shawl details and free written crochet pattern or you can watch the Youtube tutorial on this granny shawl too if you’d like.
+Keep on scrolling down to find the granny shawl details and free written crochet pattern, or you can watch the YouTube tutorial on this granny shawl too if you’d like.

 Be sure to let me know what you think after you make one in the Easy Crochet Facebook community group!